juji-io/datalevin/doc/query.md

 storage.

 A sample of base entity IDs are collected first, then merge scans are performed to obtain base selectivity ratios.
-Finally, the selectivity of all possible two way joins are obtained by counting the number of linked entity ids based on these samples.
-The estimated selectivity is then calculated using empirical-Bayes shrinkage with a prior [5].
+After that, the selectivity of all possible two way joins are obtained by counting the number of linked entity ids based on these samples.
+The estimated selectivity is then calculated using empirical-Bayes shrinkage with a prior [6].
+To combat extreme skew, we implements skew‑aware upper‑bound correction inspired by skew‑robust statistics [5].
 Later joins use these selectivity ratios to estimate result sizes.
-We have found our method is more effective than sampling more than 2-way joins (e.g. [8]).
+We have found our method is more effective than sampling more than 2-way joins (e.g. [9]).

 ### Recency based link choice (new)